• Skip to primary navigation

 If you’re not familiar, the original Star Crunch is a chewy cookie consisting of rice enveloped in chocolate that’s infused with gooey caramel.
 It’s simultaneously creamy and crunchy and layered with sweet flavors.

 If you like Rice Krispies treats, you’ll likely love these.
 They incorporate the rice cereal and marshmallow, but also offer a hefty dose of chocolate and caramel flavor.
+As you can see here, homemade are more fulfilling.

 The next time you’re craving a sweet treat in cookie form, check out this homemade star crunch.
 You might be surprised by just how much this copycat recipe tastes like the real thing — and it may just become one of your favorite recipes to cure that sweet tooth.